 The types of automatic tire chains are the Spikes-Spider and the FlexTrax.
 The Spikes-Spider mounts onto the tires from one side while the FlexTrax adopts a ratcheting system for easier installation.

 How do automatic tire chains work

-Instead of having to manually install snow chains around a tire when it is needed, the user just flips a switch inside the vehicle and alas!!
+Instead of having to manually install snow chains around a tire when it is needed, the user just flips a switch inside the vehicle, and alas!!
 This is done to activate a solenoid, this solenoid then positions the chain wheel in such a position as to contact the truck tires.
 When the contact has been established, the chain wheel rotates while the truck is moving and this results in a fling action of the chains.
-The chains falter under the tires and the effect is an increased traction.
+The chains falter under the tires and the effect is increased traction.
 The automatic tire chains operate under the principle of simplicity and ease, it is conveniently engaged and disengaged by flipping a switch on the dashboard.
-It is trouble free, comes in handy in slippery road conditions.
+It is trouble-free and comes in handy in slippery road conditions.

 Drivers with these devices should always make sure to ensure that the chains are in good condition before they need them.
 Run regular checks to make sure that all of the chains are in good condition and are sufficiently long enough to position themselves under the tires when needed.
 Also, do a test on the activation switch to make sure that all of the solenoids work and that the devices come in contact with the inside tire.
 Automatic Tire chains require maintenance, Stick strictly to the manufacturer’s recommended maintenance schedule.